acamari/splitexec/splitexec.1.md

 # NAME

-**splitexec** - split standard input into pieces, stop aftear each piece and execute a utility for it
+**splitexec** - split standard input into pieces, stop after each piece and execute a utility for it

 # SYNOPSIS